CS-SI/eodag/docs/use.rst

 Command line interface
 ======================

 Create a configuration file containing your credentials for each provider.
-Here is the layout of this configuration file:
+You can download :download:`this template <../user_conf_template.yml>`, which has the following layout:

 .. code-block:: yaml